MatthiasDeToffoli/ConquestAndInfluence/Documentations/TDD.md

 *More legible*

 #### Strings
-Use strings metodes more than possible (string.format is better than str + str2) *More performant*
+Use strings methods more than possible (string.format is better than str + str2) *More performant*

 #### Values